keithrbennett/rock_books/MANUAL.md

 There is no maximum length for account codes, and reports will automatically align based on the longest account code.
-However, keep in mind that you will need to type these codes, and they will consume space in reports.
+However, keep in mind that you will need to type these codes, and they will consume valuable horizontal space in reports.

 For clarity, it is recommended that all accounts for each of the five account types be grouped together.
 That is, list all the assets first, then all the liabilities, etc.